 This is not a motivation problem, it’s a process problem.

 Motivation, shmotivation… it’s nonsense!
 I’m freaking motivated, I just may not have set my procedure up for success on that day and perhaps that is happening to you too.

-I do my daily renewal journaling, eat a healthy breakfast, get out for a walk, drink water, put all my to-do’s in my calendar under a time slot.
-Give myself breaks to eat, chat and connect with people.
+I do my daily renewal journaling, eat a healthy breakfast, get out for a walk, drink water, and put all my to-do’s in my calendar under a time slot.
+Give myself breaks to eat, chat, and connect with people.